Step 6: Types | Language Workshop

 You should also add a data structure for typing contexts, mapping names to types.

-to take the types of any arguments:
+Update the syntax for lambda and rec to take the types of their arguments:

 (lambda ((x Int)) (+ x 1))